Assadization: Religion

-Assad's Ba'athist regime was extremely opposed to the political forms of Islam.
-The cult of personality sometimes presented Assad as a godlike figure - numerous portraits of him showed him apparently possessing magical powers or standing next to the Prophet Muhammad, and officials were forced to call him "the sanctified one" (al-Muqaddas).
+Hafez al-Assad was extremely opposed to the political forms of Islam during his reign in Ba'athist Syria.
+The Assad family's cult of personality sometimes presented Assad as a godlike figure - numerous portraits of him showed him apparently possessing magical powers or standing next to the Prophet Muhammad, and officials were forced to call him "the sanctified one" (al-Muqaddas).
 Propaganda called him an immortal and eternal leader.
 The Assadization of religion in Syria has led to it becoming another means of neo-Ba'athist propaganda - through it, the Assad regime promoted a neo-Ba'athist worldview and his own personality cult.
 The government also began the "nationalization" of religion through its loyal network of clergy, condemning anyone who deviated from the "Ba'athist version of Islam", calling them a threat to society.
 President Assad's actions have led to the formation of a leftist-nationalist worldview in Syrian society, aimed at rejecting Islamists and general subordination to the Alawite president. as Dr. Esther Meininghaus wrote, "The recent slogan of Bashar, Allah, Suriyya wa-bas (Bashar, God, and Syria – that's it) possibly best epitomises how close the regime has come to creating a Syrian public religion in its own right.
 Whether the outward performance of 'regime rituals' was actually fully internalised or secretly mocked, it had to be practised and obeyed."

 The Ba'ath Party promoted total secularism.
 During the civil war, it began to emphasize its secular ideas especially strongly, portraying all its enemies as Islamist fanatics.
 Since the start of the war, Bashar al-Assad's regime has equated religion with patriotism and openly linked religious affiliation with its security, relying on the faith of loyalists.
 In addition, the regime involved women in the process of Assadization of religion, under the pretext of its modernization, by appointing women to positions in religious ministries.